 Just in 2018 2.766.887 people visited the Alhambra Palace.
 Tickets to the monument can be tricky to purchase, particularly at peak times of the year.
-Booking ahead to get the best price for your visit is imperative.
-Also reserving as soon as you can you will guarantee that you get a ticket on the day/time that you are in Granada.
+Booking ahead for your visit is imperative.
+Reserving as soon as you can you will guarantee that you get a ticket on the day that you are in Granada.

 The reason that Alhambra tickets are limited to a certain number is to protect the interior of the Nasrid palaces.
 Some of the walls and floors are delicate and need to be protected from wear.

-So limiting the numvber of people within the palace walls makes sure there is less crowding and people brushing against the delicate plasterwork along its ancient walls.
+So limiting the number of people within the palaces ensures there is less crowding.
+Limiting the people brushing past the delicate plasterwork and damaging those ancient walls.

 Nasrid palace – Get Alhambra tickets

-If you want to visit this UNESCO World Heritage site you need to book Alhambra tickets well in advance.
-They often sell out especially around Eastertime, weekends and Summer months.
+If you want to visit this UNESCO World Heritage site you need to book Alhambra tickets in advance.
+They often sell out especially at Eastertime, on weekends and throughout Summer months.

 Skip the Line – Priority Tickets

-These options include an official tour guide, the entrance ticket for the Nasrid palaces and often more availability too.
+These options include an official tour guide and the entrance ticket for the Nasrid palaces.

 Enjoy your visit with minimal fuss click below >